pangpang-1234/basic-house-price-prediction-pycaret/README.md

 </a>

 ## About
 I use dataset from house price prediction kaggle competition datasets to explore Pycaret features.
-In this project I use Pycaret Regression to predict house price from previous data.I straightforward to use Pycaret, so there are no preprocess or explore data in this project.
+In this project, Pycaret Regression was applied to predict house price from previous data.
+I straightforward to use Pycaret, so there are no preprocess or explore data in this project.
 You can find Pycaret tutorials here <a href='https://pycaret.gitbook.io/docs/get-started/tutorials'>Pycaret Tutorials</a>

 ## Setup
 Firstly, install pycaret full package with this command